 __ Publisher's Weekly

-M.V.
-Byrne currently lives in Los Angeles where he continues to work as a writer/producer primarily in unscripted television, although most recently is writing a scripted series for the INSP network called The Wild West Chronicles.
+After years of bouncing between NYC and LA, Michael currently lives in Los Angeles full time where he continues to work as a Writer/Producer in unscripted television, although most recently he is writing on a scripted series for the INSP network called The Wild West Chronicles.